 When setting the telescope up, you should always fully extend the tubes.
 In fact, squeeze every last millimeter of travel out of those tubes, every single time you use them.
 It’ll be more likely to hold collimation that way.

 Despite the open tube design, the FlexTubes and accompanying structure add an additional 5 lbs compared to the Classic version.
-Given the 60lbs assembled weight of the thing, I’m not sure you’ll notice it, and it’s still lighter than the GSO/Apertura/Zhumell 10” Dobs.
+Given the 60-pound assembled weight of the thing, I’m not sure you’ll notice it, and it’s still lighter than the GSO/Apertura/Zhumell 10” Dobs.

 The tube is open when extended, and this can cause stray light problems.
 Bright lights (street lights, neighbor’s porch lights), the Moon, and even skyglow if it gets really bad, can illuminate the inside of the tube, and this scattered light can get picked up at the eyepiece.
 There is a (fairly expensive) cover for FlexTube dobs sold by AstroZap, or you can make your own.

 Now there’s a lot of quirks and peculiarities with this kind of optical tube, but the question is, is it worth it?
-For me, I’m not entirely sure it is.
+For me, I’m not entirely sure what it is.
 Whether it is or isn’t depends upon whether or not losing 13 inches of vertical height would solve a problem you have.
 It can reportedly be put in a car vertically, but I haven’t found a way to get my SUV seats put up with enough room for the dob, so it ends up disassembled, taking up exactly as much space as a solid-tube Dob.

 The Tension-Adjustable Rockerbox Mount:

 (This section applies to SkyWatcher’s “Classic” 10” dob as well)